Using Linux’s memfd_secret syscall from the JVM with JEP-419 JEP-454

 From this page, it seems there’s a fairly simple way to change the bootloader configuration.

-flagsudo grubby --update-kernel=ALL --args="secretmem.enable=1"
+secretmem.enable=1 flagsudo grubby --update-kernel=ALL --args="secretmem.enable=1"

 sudo grubby --info=ALL

-flagsudo grubby --update-kernel=ALL --remove-args="secretmem.enable=1"
+secretmem.enable=1 flagsudo grubby --update-kernel=ALL --remove-args="secretmem.enable=1"

-The reboot the OS.
+Then reboot the OS.
 Now if the configuration was properly applied,

-should return a valid file descriptor.
+memfd_secret should return a valid file descriptor.

-$ java --add-modules=jdk.incubator.foreign --enable-native-access=ALL-UNNAMED MemfdSecret.java
+$ java --enable-native-access=ALL-UNNAMED MemfdSecret.java

 Secret mem fd: 4 (1)